tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 When you run roxygen2 7.0.0 for the first time, you'll notice a number of changes to the rendered `.Rd`.
 The two most important are:

-* `%` (the Rd comments symbol) is now automatically escaped in markdown text.
+* `%` (the Rd comment symbol) is now automatically escaped in markdown text.
 That means if you previously escaped it with `\%`, you'll need to remove the backslash and take it back to `%`.

-    If you forget to do this, you'll see confusing R CMD check notes like:
+    If you forget to do this, you'll see confusing `R CMD check` notes like:

     * `unknown macro '\item'`
     * `unexpected section header '\description'`
     * `unexpected END_OF_INPUT`

 * The formatting of functon usage has changed.
-Previously, function usage usage was wrapped to produce the smallest number of lines, e.g.:
+Previously, function usage was wrapped to produce the smallest number of lines, e.g.:

     ```r